Joelma Building fire: Fire safety problems

-The fire
+Fire

-The fire occurred at 8:50AM on Friday, 1 February 1974, when the faulty twelfth-floor air conditioning unit short circuited.
+The fire occurred on 1 February 1974 at 8:50 a.m., when the faulty 12th-floor air conditioning unit short circuited.
 The building was primarily occupied by a single banking company, Banco Crefisul S/A, of which 756 employees were present.
-A person in an adjacent building reported the fire and first responders arrived on the scene at 9:10 AM.
-Assistance was requested and further units arrived at 9:30 AM, by which time flames were nearly to the roof of the building.
+A person in an adjacent building reported the fire and first responders arrived on the scene at 9:10 a.m.
+Assistance was requested and further units arrived at 9:30 a.m., by which time flames were nearly to the roof of the building.
 The fire reached the building's only stairwell and climbed as high as the fifteenth floor.
 It did not reach any higher because of a lack of flammables in the stairwell, but it filled the stairwell with smoke and heat, making it impassable.
 Fire crews attempted to gain access using the stairwell, but could not go any higher than the eleventh floor.

 Initial efforts led to the successful evacuation of some 300 employees before the heat and smoke became too overwhelming.
 Approximately 300 more people were evacuated using the elevators, a practice that is not recommended by fire officials.
 The four elevator operators were only able to make a few trips, however, before conditions within the building made it impossible to continue.
 Many remaining employees climbed onto balconies for air and a group of 171 individuals fled to the roof.
-A helicopter rescue was attempted but the heat, smoke and inadequate landing space prevented them from reaching the roof until well after the fire had burned out at 15:00 PM.
+A helicopter rescue was attempted but the heat, smoke and inadequate landing space prevented them from reaching the roof until well after the fire had burned out at 3 p.m.
 Even if landing space had been available, the heat and smoke made approaching the building by helicopter extremely hazardous.
-Approximately eighty people hid under the tiles on the roof of the building; they were found alive.
+Approximately 80 people hid under the tiles on the roof of the building; they were found alive.

-Despite the best efforts of rescue personnel and witnesses, who shouted and created signs encouraging people to remain calm, forty individuals jumped to escape the conditions inside and in failed attempts to grasp unreachable fire ladders.
+Despite the best efforts of rescue personnel and witnesses, who shouted and created signs encouraging people to remain calm, 40 individuals jumped to escape the conditions inside and in failed attempts to grasp unreachable fire ladders.
 None of these jumpers survived.
 Thirteen people who tried to escape using one of the elevators died of smoke inhalation and their bodies were burnt by the fire; they were never identified and are buried in anonymous graves at the Vila Alpina Cemetery.

-Thanks to the firefighters, by 10:30 am, the fire started to decrease.
-Four hours and half later, it had engulfed all flammables and simply burned itself out.
+Thanks to the firefighters, by 10:30 a.m., the fire started to decrease.
+Four-and-a-half hours later, it had engulfed all flammables and simply burned itself out.
 Medical teams, fire crews and police were then able to enter the building and search for survivors.
 At the time, the fire had been the greatest death toll in any such disaster in a high-rise building.
 Death toll estimates range from 179 to 189.